aal89/project-starter/README.md

 Follow these steps to setup and develop the server:
 1) Install docker and pull in a postgres image.
-2) Run postgres container
+2) Run a postgres container (execute `npm run postgres:start` in root)
-3) Copy .env.default to .env and set values to your liking
+3) Copy `.env.default` to `.env` and set values to your liking
 4) Create database named 'test' (or w/e you called it in your .env file)
-5) Run migration to setup database and seed it
+5) Run migration to setup database and seed it (see below for more elaboration on migrations)
-6) Optionally set synchronize to true to develop quicker (use migration:generate after changes to automatically generate migrations)
+6) Optionally set `synchronize` to true in the `.env` file to develop quicker

 After, you can start server with: